A variational time discretization for the compressible Euler equations: Energy Minimization: Pressureless Gases

 \subsection{Minimization Problem}

 We now introduce the main minimization problem for \eqref{E:PGD}.
-For sticky particle solutions, all fluid elements meeting at the same location stick together and form a larger compound.
-Therefore the measures $\MU \in \PR$ describing the state of the fluid must be monokinetic $\RHO$-a.e.
-Mass and momentum are conserved.
-Since transport maps $\ORT \in \C_\MU$ are not required to be strictly monotone (hence injective), it may happen that fluid elements with distinct velocities are transported to the same location.
-We will then use the barycentric projection to define a single velocity.
-This implements the sticky particle condition.
+Both mass and momentum will be conserved, by construction.
+But since transport maps $\ORT \in \CMU$ are not required to be strictly monotone (hence injective), it may happen that fluid elements with distinct velocities are transported to the same location.
+We will then use the barycentric projection to select an admissible velocity that are consistent with the monotonicity constraint.
+This results in fluid elements sticking together to form larger compounds.

-\begin{definition} For any $\RHO \in \SP_2(\R^d)$ and $\MU \in \PR$, and any $\ORT \in \C_\MU$ let
+\begin{definition} For any $\RHO \in \SP_2(\R^d)$ and $\MU \in \PR$, and any $\ORT \in \CMU$ let

 \end{definition}

 One can check that $\H_\MU(\ORT)$ is a closed subspace of $\L^2(\R^{2d}, \MU)$ because